-- A. Creation or enhancement of a larger system of critical areas and open space is preferable to the preservation of many individual habitat areas; - B. The group demonstrates the organizational and fiscal capability to act cooperatively;
+A. Creation or enhancement of a larger system of critical areas and open space is preferable to the preservation of many individual habitat areas;

+B. The group demonstrates the organizational and fiscal capability to act cooperatively;

-- C. The group demonstrates that long-term management of the habitat area will be provided; - D. There is a clear potential for success of the proposed mitigation at the identified mitigation site; and - E. Conducting mitigation as part of a cooperative process does not reduce or eliminate the required replacement ratios.
+C. The group demonstrates that long-term management of the habitat area will be provided;

+D. There is a clear potential for success of the proposed mitigation at the identified mitigation site; and

+E. Conducting mitigation as part of a cooperative process does not reduce or eliminate the required replacement ratios.

-16.51.190.200 - Unauthorized critical area alterations and enforcement
+16.51.190-200 - Unauthorized critical area alterations and enforcement

-- A. When a critical area or its management zone has been altered in violation of these provisions, all ongoing development work shall stop and the critical area shall be restored.
-The City shall have the authority to issue a stop work order to cease all ongoing development work, and order restoration, rehabilitation, or replacement measures at the owner's or other responsible party's expense to compensate for violation of these provisions. - B. Restoration Plan Required.
+A. When a critical area or its management zone has been altered in violation of these provisions, all ongoing development work shall stop and the critical area shall be restored.
+The City shall have the authority to issue a stop work order to cease all ongoing development work, and order restoration, rehabilitation, or replacement measures at the owner's or other responsible party's expense to compensate for violation of these provisions.

+B. Restoration Plan Required.
 Where a violation has occurred, all development work shall remain stopped until a restoration plan is submitted by the property owner and/or violator (applicant) and approved by the City.
 Such a plan shall be prepared by a qualified professional and shall describe how the actions proposed meet the intent of requirements described in subsection C of this section.
-The director may, at the applicant's expense, seek expert advice in determining the adequacy of the plan and may impose additional requirements to mitigate critical areas issues. - C. Minimum Performance Standards for Restoration. - 1.
-For alterations to critical aquifer recharge areas and frequently flooded areas, the following minimum performance standards shall be met for the restoration of a critical area, provided that if the violator can demonstrate that greater functional and habitat values can be obtained, these standards may be modified: - The historic structural and functional values shall be restored, including water quality and habitat functions; - b.
-The historic soil types and configuration shall be replicated; - c.
-The critical area and management zones shall be replanted with native vegetation that replicates the vegetation historically found on the site in species types, sizes, and densities; and - d.
-The historic functions and values should be replicated at the location of the alteration. - e.
+The director may, at the applicant's expense, seek expert advice in determining the adequacy of the plan and may impose additional requirements to mitigate critical areas issues.

+C. Minimum Performance Standards for Restoration.

+1. For alterations to critical aquifer recharge areas and frequently flooded areas, the following minimum performance standards shall be met for the restoration of a critical area, provided that if the violator can demonstrate that greater functional and habitat values can be obtained, these standards may be modified:

+a.
+The historic structural and functional values shall be restored, including water quality and habitat functions;

+b.
+The historic soil types and configuration shall be replicated;

+c.
+The critical area and management zones shall be replanted with native vegetation that replicates the vegetation historically found on the site in species types, sizes, and densities; and d.
+The historic functions and values should be replicated at the location of the alteration.

+e.
 Annual monitoring reports shall be sent to the planning division regarding the success of the required mitigation for a period of five years following the installation of the mitigation.
 Corrective measures shall be taken if monitoring indicates that the performance standards are not being met.

-Commented [A30]: Provision was amended to CMC with Ord.
-18-014
+Commented [A53]: Provision was amended to CMC with Ord.

-- 2. For alterations to frequently flooded and geological hazardous areas, the following minimum performance standards shall be met for the restoration of a critical area, provided that, if the violator can demonstrate that greater safety can be obtained, these standards may be modified: - a.
-The hazard shall be reduced to a level equal to, or less than, the predevelopment hazard; - b.
-Any risk of personal injury resulting from the alteration shall be eliminated or minimized; and - The hazard area and management zones shall be replanted with native vegetation sufficient to minimize the hazard. - d.
-Annual monitoring reports regarding the success of the required mitigation for a period of five years following the installation of the mitigation shall be sent to the planning division.
-Corrective measures shall be taken if monitoring indicates that the performance standards are not being met. - 3.
-A person who, without authority, removes any tree within a critical area and associated buffer area, shall be guilty of a non-traffic civil infraction, punishable by a fine of not more than the amounts set forth in Camas Municipal Code, Section 3.54.020.
-Each unlawfully removed tree shall constitute a separate infraction.
-Any person who aids or abets in the violation shall be considered to have committed a violation for purposes of this section.
-Any commissioned police officer of the City of Camas or the City's Code Compliance Officer may issue infractions pursuant to this chapter.
-In addition, the violator must plant new trees at a ratio of two replacement trees for each tree felled, within one year in accordance with an approved plan.

-D. Enforcement.
+2. For alterations to frequently flooded and geological hazardous areas, the following minimum performance standards shall be met for the restoration of a critical area, provided that, if the violator can demonstrate that greater safety can be obtained, these standards may be modified:

+a.
+The hazard shall be reduced to a level equal to, or less than, the predevelopment hazard;

+b.
+Any risk of personal injury resulting from the alteration shall be eliminated or minimized; and c.
+The hazard area and management zones shall be replanted with native vegetation sufficient to minimize the hazard.